Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 You can also use a narrow console to set your tools while prepping, giving you more kitchen space while cooking.
 That way, you would have conserved a ton of space you desperately need.

-24. French Styled Range Hoods
+24. French Style Range Hoods

 25. Experiment with Stone Walls and Authentic Dishware